cisco-ce/workspace-integrations-nodejs/README.md

 ## Discovering devices

-The SDK also allow you to find devices in your organisation.
+The SDK also allow you to find devices in your organization.

 ```js
 // Show all devices in your org: